aditya6981/Happyfox-interview-aditya/readme.md

       - `unread`: Marks the email as unread.
     - For `mailbox`:
       - `inbox`: Moves the email to the inbox.
-      - `archive`: Moves the email to the archive.
       - `spam`: Moves the email to the spam folder.
       - `trash`: Moves the email to the trash.
+      - `important`: Moves the email to the important folder.

 # TEST CASES
 ```bash